 Middle school students read selections from classic literature intended to increase their vocabulary, fluency, and comprehension skills.
 Discussion and written responses, which analyze deeper issues, develop critical thinking.
 Literature is examined from a Christian perspective focused on the cultivation and demonstration of behavior that reflects excellence of character.
 Students develop their writing skills by drafting, revising, and redrafting.
 They learn to articulate their thoughts through increasingly well-phrased, grammatically correct writing.
 Vocabulary and grammar skills build upon each other in complexity as students’ progress through middle school.

-In middle school science students discover more about the natural world, microscopic life, physical laws, and the human body.
+The KnowAtom curriculum, aligned with the Next Generation Science Standards is utilized in middles school.
+Middle school science students discover more about the natural world, biology, physics, engineering, and the human body.
 Middle school science is full of hands-on discovery, experiments, field trips and on-campus field work.
 Scientific challenges are combined with self-discovery, purposely directing the students toward a deeper trust in our Creator/Savior.
-Throughout the year, students have significant experience in a laboratory-based model of learning and have exposure to professional scientists as resources.
+Throughout the year, students have significant experience in an inquiry-based classroom and have exposure to professional scientists as resources.
 A significant and unique aspect of the scientific studies together are regular and year-round use of our outdoor campus.
 Students will survey, monitor, study, measure, draw and identify the biological and physical characteristics of our campus, fields, forests and wetlands.

 Middle school social studies focus on three unique aspects of our world and cultures and how Christians can strive to think, speak and act wisely in the world.
 Our study of World Geography and Cultures – particularly emphasizes the historic struggle for peace that stretches around the globe and across time.
 In U.S. History, special emphasis is placed on decision making skills, analyzing and responding to primary sources and current events.
 In our study of Ancient History, significance is placed upon how Biblical texts connect with the study of Mesopotamia, Egypt, Greece and Rome.